ckaminer/cheeseburger-in-paradise/_posts/2020-01-26-super-bowl-squarigami.md

 ### All I Got For Now

 Thanks for reading.
 Hopefully this gets some of you a little more fired up for your squares.
 If you don't have any squares yet and you want to get involved, I have about 30 left on my grid so reach out!
 I'll also be moving some of this to Twitter to keep track of events in true Scorigami fashion.
-So be sure to check out [@SB_squarigami](https://twitter.com/SB_squarigami) and smash that follow button.
+All of that can be found at [@SB_squarigami](https://twitter.com/SB_squarigami).

 And now, for no other reason than the fact that this is my site and I can do whatever I want, I present to you all of the box scores from Tom Brady's six Super Bowl championships.